webcerebrium/java-binance-api/README.md

 #### Running tests

 Tests with API coverage could be launched with `gradle test`.
 Before running, make sure API keys are set as described above.
+For successful tests passing, it is desired to have some BTC, ETH and BNB available.

 #### Running from command line